hult-cm3-rahul/cm3-website/docs/index.md

 1. first item
 2. second item

 This shorthand is called Markdown.
 It is a general text format used almost everywhere on the web.
-Google about it to learn more.
+[Google](https://www.google.com) (see how I made this link) about it to learn more.

 You can write code by using triple-ticks: